Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

 We compare the performance of each of the four methods discussed in Section \ref{Globalsensitivityanalysis}.
-The scalar SIs are calculated with respect to the Euclidean norm of the residual $\mathbf{r}$, that is, $\mathscr{S}_i (||\mathbf{r}||_2)$ and $\mathscr{T}_i (||\mathbf{r}||_2)$, where $\mathbf{r}$ is given in equation \eqref{residual}.
-Using $||\mathbf{r}||_2$ as the scalar model output gives a decent indication of the sensitivity of $\mathbf{r}$ to the parameters at steady-state, since the Euclidean norm can be considered an average of the signal over time.
-However, this disregards the changes in parameter influence as fast disturbances occur in the model output.
-Hence, in response to the time-varying $\mathbf{r}$, we simultaneously compute the PTSIs, GSIs, and LMSIs.
+The scalar SIs are calculated with respect to the Euclidean norm of the residual $\mathbf{r}$ (equation \eqref{normr}), that is, $\mathscr{S}_i (||\mathbf{r}||_2)$ and $\mathscr{T}_i (||\mathbf{r}||_2)$ for $\mathbf{r}$.
+Using $||\mathbf{r}||_2$ as the scalar model output gives a indication of the average sensitivity of $\mathbf{r}$ to the parameters at steady-state.
+For the time-varying $\mathbf{r}$, we simultaneously compute the PTSIs, GSIs, and LMSIs.

-\subsubsection{Sensitivity ranking}
+\subsection{Sensitivity ranking}

-To identify parameters that do not influence the model output, we rank the total effect scalar SIs $\mathscr{T}_i (||\mathbf{r}||_2)$ and group them into three categories: most, moderately, and least influential. $\eta_1 = 10^{-1}$ is the threshold for moderately influential parameters assigned based on the clear separation in parameter influence values shown in Figure \ref{compareSA}. $\eta_2 = 10^{-3}$ is assigned in accordance with the LSA conducted in our previous work \cite{Randall2019_JAP}.
-The parameter groups designated by the scalar indices motivated the grouping used for the time-varying indices (PTSIs, GSIs, and LMSIs).
-We define a parameter $\theta_i$ as noninfluential over the time series if
+To identify noninfluential parameters, we rank $\mathscr{T}_i (||\mathbf{r}||_2)$ and group them into most, moderately, and least influential.
+For moderately influential, $\eta_1 = 10^{-1}$ is assigned based on the clear separation in parameter influence (Figure \ref{compareSA}).
+For least influential, $\eta_2 = 10^{-3}$ is assigned in accordance with the LSA from our previous work \cite{Randall2019_JAP}.
+The scalar SI groups motivated the grouping used for the PTSIs, GSIs, and LMSIs.
+We define a parameter $\theta_i$ as {\em noninfluential} over the time series if \ for the entire interval.

-Parameters that satisfy this criterion will either be fixed at their nominal value or removed from the analysis by analytically excising the model component in which they appear.

-\subsubsection{Model reduction}
+\subsection{Model reduction}